Skip Navigation

 Education Pathways

-Successful graduates of this Bookkeeping certificate program have the opportunity to apply their learning for credits toward further study.
-Listed below are programs from partnering institutions that are available for this program.
+Successful graduates of this Bookkeeping certificate program have the opportunity to apply learning achieved at Centennial for credits toward further study.
+Listed below are institutions offering pathways for this program.

 For pathways to other Ontario post-secondary institutions, please visit ONTransfer.